coolsamson7/service/README.md

 ## Features

 The framework offers the following features

+### Backend

 * first component registry implementation based on spring consul
 * rest channel based on `WebClient` supporting the _basic_ annotations
 * injection possibilities for services
 * central exception handling mechanisms
+* full introspection possibilities of the meta-data of components and services with respect to the interafces as well as model classes

+### Web

+An administration ui has been implemented in Angular that is able to
+* see the list of running components & services
+* see the service catalog of every component with respect to service interfaces and models
+* see details of the running infrastructure in terms of processes and inter-process communication

 ## Getting started